What Is Microblading, Actually?

 Moderate to thick scabbing 3-4 days after the procedure

-Scabs will begin to flake off anytime between days 5 - 10
+Scabs flaking off after 5 - 10 days

 After scabs flake off, pigment color and strokes will look light, grey, and blurry